annotorious/project-website-source/content/guides/headless-mode.md

 # Headless Mode: Using Annotorious without the Editor Popup

 Want to use Annotorious only for the drawing tools?
 But don't need the editor?
-That's what __headless mode__ is for!  ith headless mode, you keep all the standard functionality: drawing and editing shapes, JavaScript API, lifecycle events.
+That's what __headless mode__ is for!
+In headless mode, you keep all the standard functionality: drawing and editing shapes, JavaScript API, lifecycle events.
 But you are free to build your own user interface, without being forced to the standardeditor popup.